k15z/konics/README.md

 compile POV-Ray yourself and make sure the `povray` binary can be found on your PATH.

 Note: The new `proton` rendering engine is much, much faster than `povray`.
-However, it doesn't run on headless servers yet and is still experimental - I'm releasing it early because some people want to train RL agents and `povray` is far too slow.
-If you want to try it out, download the app from the experimental directory and run it - `konics` will automatically use `proton`.
+However, it doesn't run on headless servers yet and is highly experimental.
+If you want to try it out, run the `proton` app in the experimental directory.
+See this [YouTube video](https://www.youtube.com/watch?v=wENubD6ItKw) if you run into problems setting it up.

 ## setup
 Let's break down the below commands.
 First we pull the latest build of konics from the Docker Hub -